post-self/post-self.ink/content/stories/made-in-the-image.md

 "I–"

-"Not if you looked human.
+"I ask not if you looked human.
 Not if you performed humanity.
 Whether you *were human.*"

 I buy time to think about this while scratching my snout — kicking myself in the face to scratch an itch has taken much getting used to — before I say, "That is...ah, that is a surprisingly difficult question to answer."